Liquid Natural Gas: LNG – Liquified Natural Gas Meaning – Methane

 “Stranded” Natural Gas

-LNG also allows for the use of “stranded” natural gas deposits that are too small to justify pipeline construction.
+Liquefied natural gas (liquid natural gas) also allows for the use of “stranded” natural gas deposits that are too small to justify pipeline construction.

-Conversion to LNG solves this problem.
+Conversion to liquid natural gas solves this problem.

 LNG provides the opportunity to economically transport and store this stranded natural gas.